Seven Years in Tibet (1997 film): Critical reception

 Based on 36 reviews collected by Rotten Tomatoes, the film received a 58% approval rating, with an average score of 6.2/10.
 The site's consensus states: "Seven Years in Tibet tells its fascinating true-life story with a certain stolid grace, even if it never quite comes to life the way it could."
-Metacritic, which assigns a normalized rating in the 0–100 range based on reviews from top mainstream critics, calculated an average score of 55, based on 18 reviews.
+Metacritic, which assigns a normalized rating in the 0–100 range based on reviews from top mainstream critics, calculated an average score of 55, based on 18 reviews, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times acclaimed the film generally, stating that "Seven Years in Tibet is an ambitious and beautiful movie with much to interest the patient viewer, but it makes the common mistake of many films about travelers and explorers: It is more concerned with their adventures than with what they discover."
 Ebert believed the film was told from the perspective of the wrong character and thought the casting of Pitt and Thewlis should have been reversed.
 Derek Elley of Variety praised the film's overall production value but thought: "for a story with all the potential of a sweeping emotional drama set in great locations, too often you just long for the pic to cut loose from the ethnography and correct attitudes and go with the drama in old Hollywood style."

-Chinese Communist Party reaction
+Chinese reaction

 As the film was being released, it was condemned by the government of the People's Republic of China, which stated that Communist Chinese military officers were intentionally shown as rude and arrogant, brutalizing the local people.
 The Chinese government also decried the film's positive portrayal of the 14th Dalai Lama.
-All future films produced by Sony were banned from playing in China, sending a chilling message that the party would punish studios and their parent companies that made movies it didn't like even if they weren't ever planned for release in China.
+All future films produced by Sony were banned from playing in China, sending a message that the party would punish studios and their parent companies that made movies it did not like even if they were not ever planned for release in China.
 Annaud, Pitt, and Thewlis were initially banned from ever entering China.
 However, Annaud was since welcomed back to China in 2012 to chair the jury of the 15th annual Shanghai International Film Festival.
 In addition, Pitt subsequently visited China in 2014 and 2016.

-Sony also took measures outside the film to try and appease the Communist Party such as inviting Chinese filmmakers onto their lot in order to boost their exposure, lobbying for China to become a member of the World Trade Organization, and traveling on an apology tour with executives around China in order to be able to resume business in China by 1998.
+Sony was allowed to resume business in China in 1998.